-Nyumba Yetu • Alcohol ECQ
+Nyumba Yetu • Alcohol ECQ • Reflection Space

 A gentle conversation, grounded in hard science, to protect our minds, families and future generations.

 The Nyumba Yetu Alcohol ECQ (Existential/Emotional/Essence Conversation Questions) is not an exam or a diagnosis.
 It is a guided conversation that combines global evidence on alcohol use, neuroscience, family systems and spiritual healing with the lived reality of Kenyan families.
-Its purpose is simple: to help you see clearly how alcohol is shaping your life— and to open a door towards hope, help and healing.
+Its purpose is simple: to help you see clearly how alcohol is shaping your life— and to open a door toward hope, help and healing.

 Alcohol is not just “a drink”; it’s a health and family issue.